William Grant Still: Life

-Still's mother moved with him to Little Rock, Arkansas, where she taught high school English.
-She met and in 1904 married Charles B. Shepperson, who nurtured his stepson William's musical interests by taking him to operettas and buying Red Seal recordings of classical music, which the boy greatly enjoyed.
-The two attended a number of performances by musicians on tour.
-His maternal grandmother Anne Fambro sang African-American spirituals to him.
+Still's mother and he moved to Little Rock, Arkansas, where she taught high school English.
+In 1904, She met and married Charles B. Shepperson, who nurtured the musical interests of his stepson William by taking him to operettas and buying Red Seal recordings of classical music that the boy greatly enjoyed.
+The two also attended a number of performances by musicians on tour.
+His maternal grandmother, Anne Fambro, sang African-American spirituals to him.

-Still started violin lessons in Little Rock at the age of 15.
-He taught himself to play the clarinet, saxophone, oboe, double bass, cello and viola, and showed a great interest in music.
-At 16 years old, he graduated as class valedictorian from M. W. Gibbs High School in Little Rock in 1911.
+Still showed a great interest in music and started violin lessons in Little Rock at the age of 15.
+He taught himself to play the clarinet, saxophone, oboe, double bass, cello, and viola.
+At 16 years old, he was graduated as class valedictorian from M. W. Gibbs High School in Little Rock in 1911.

-His mother wanted him to go to medical school, so Still pursued a Bachelor of Science degree program at Wilberforce University, a historically black college in Ohio.
+His mother wanted him to go to medical school, so Still pursued a bachelor of science degree program at Wilberforce University, a historically black college in Ohio.
 Still became a member of Kappa Alpha Psi fraternity.
-He conducted the university band, learned to play various instruments, and started to compose and to do orchestrations.
-He left Wilberforce without graduating.
+He conducted the university band, learned to play various instruments, and started to compose and to perform orchestrations.
+He left Wilberforce without graduation.